netconstructor/geocat-1/docs/eng/users/source/admin/advanced-configuration/index.rst

 - defaultAutoCommit="false"
 - accessToUnderlyingConnectionAllowed="true"

+For performance reasons you should set the following parameters:

+- poolPreparedStatements="true"
+- maxOpenPreparedStatements="300" (at least)

 Notes:

 - both PostGIS and Oracle will build and use a table in the database for the spatialindex if provideDataStore is set to true.
 Other databases could be made to do the same if a spatialindex table is created - see the definition for the spatialIndex table in `INSTALL_DIR/web/geonetwork/WEB-INF/classes/setup/sql/create/create-db-postgis.sql` for example.
 - you should install commons-dbcp-1.3.jar and commons-pool-1.5.5.jar in the container class path (eg. `common/lib` for tomcat5) as the only supported DataSourceFactory in geotools is apache commons dbcp.
 Naturally you should always use the `factory="org.apache.commons.dbcp.BasicDataSourceFactory"` in the JNDI context as well.
 - the default tomcat-dbcp.jar version of apache commons dbcp appears to work correctly for geotools and PostGIS but does not work for those databases that need to unwrap the connection in order to do spatial operations (eg. Oracle).
 - Oracle ojdbc-14.jar or ojdbc5.jar or ojdbc6.jar (depending on the version of Java being used) should also be installed in the container `common/lib` area (you may need to remove ojdbc-14.jar that appears in `INSTALL_DIR/web/geonetwork/WEB-INF/lib`.)
-- advanced: if you are using the subversion metadata history/versioning feature, you should set the default transaction isolation to SERIALIZED ie. you should have `defaultTransactionIsolation="SERIALIZABLE"` in your database config.
-The reason for this is that prior to a commit the current state of a versioned metadata record and its properties (privileges, status, owner, categories) is read and stored in the subversion repository.
-If transactions are not serialized then there is a small chance that another transaction may commit other/more changes before the changes to the metadata state in the current transaction are recorded.
-The exception to this rule is ORACLE which appears to fail to serialize transactions that other systems serialize without issues.
-Do not use SERIALIZABLE with Oracle, instead use READ_COMMITTED.
+- advanced: you should check the default transaction isolation level for your database driver.
+READ_COMMITTED appears to be a safe level of isolation to use with GeoNetwork for commonly used databases.
+Also note that McKoi can only support SERIALIZABLE (does anyone still use McKoi?).
 For more on transaction isolation see http://en.wikipedia.org/wiki/Isolation_%28database_systems%29.

 .. _adv_configuration_larger_catalogs: